YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

 Configuration Settings:

 Key storage provider (KSP) > Enroll to Trusted Platform Module (TPM) KSP if present, otherwise Software KSP
-> TPM keeps the key hardware-protected.
+> TPM keeps the private key hardware-protected and non-exportable where supported.

 Subject name format > CN={{DeviceName}}
 > It will show the device name.